Multimessenger parameter estimation of GW170817: from jet structure to the Hubble constant

 Our results imply that the inclination angle of the merger can be very well constrained, provided that we have a reliable model for the jet.
-The inference of the observing angle is most sensitive to the geometry, especially the opening angle of the jet, which can rely on assumptions for the nature of the central engine.
-For the case of binary neutron star merger, considering the current constraint of neutron star maximum mass $M_{\rm NS, max}\approx 2.2M_{\odot}$\citep{2017ApJ...850L..19M}, it is reasonable to expect that the merger remnant of GW170817 (and of most binary neutron star mergers) collapses fast into a spinning black hole.
+The inference of the observing angle is most sensitive to the geometry, especially the opening angle of the jet. \cite{2019ApJ...883...15G} and \cite{2020arXiv200501754N} argued that the afterglow light curve before and around the peak sensitively relies on the ratio between observing angle and jet opening angle, which indicates another degeneracy.
+The estimated observing angle therefore relies on assumptions for the nature of the central engine.
+For the case of binary neutron star merger, considering the current constraint of neutron star maximum mass $M_{\rm NS, max}\approx 2.2M_{\odot}$\citep{2017ApJ...850L..19M, 2020PhRvD.101f3029S}, it is reasonable to expect that the merger remnant of GW170817 (and of most binary neutron star mergers) collapses fast into a spinning black hole.
 Material with large amounts of specific angular momentum will surround the black hole forming a geometrically thick accretion disk or torus.
 The accretion of the torus can result in magnetic flux accumulation onto the black hole.
 In a such system (i.e. a magnetized black hole with high spin), the Blanford-Znajek process seems to be responsible for launching a Poynting-flux dominated jet.
-The jet is then collimated by dense outflows from the disc until it breaks out from the surrounding gas.
-Here, we adopted the \cite{2019MNRAS.482.3373F} GRMHD setup in simulating such system.
+The jet is then collimated by dense outflows from the disk until it breaks out from the surrounding gas.
+Here, we adopted the \cite{2019MNRAS.482.3373F} GRMHD setup in simulating this system.
 Although, clearly representing the state of the art, that work is limited to one model for the central engine.